mcrocco/FIM-with-Python/README.md

 <p>- The hash variable will continuously calculate the hash of the set monitored file and compare it to the get_hash variable, which collects the hash of the baseline file.
 Modify the hash variable so that it calculates the hash from the file you want to monitor.</p>
 <p>- If the get_hash variable does not contain a hash, it means that someone has deleted the file.
 The loop would then prompt the user that the file has been deleted.</p>
 <p>- If the get_hash variable is different from the hash variable, then it means that someone has modified the file in some way.
 The loop would then prompt the user that the file has been modified.</p>

+<p>That's It!
+Run the code to the file of your choosing to make sure no one changes your file!</p>